 The study also measured how the vocal interface systems of popular smartphone brands impact a driver’s cognitive awareness:

 It’s always safest to drive with your mind clear of distractions, eyes focused on what’s in front of you and both hands on the wheel.
-Contact us today at 800-360-3000 for more resources on safe driving practices.
+Contact us today at 800-360-3000 for more resources on safe driving practices and discounts you can receive for being a safe driver.